ChelseaCasareale/angular2-random-quote-generator/README.md

 # angular2-random-quote-generator
 Learning Angular 2 with a small web app

-Clone and run npm install to download dependencies.
+Clone and `npm install` to download dependencies.

+`npm run lite` starts the dev server